curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

   cal(L)_text("axial")(bold(q)) = -upright(i) sin[chi(bold(q))],
 $
 which is precisely the HRTEM CTF derived in the previous section.
-This result is often described as ''reciprocity'' between TEM and STEM techniques.
+This result is often described as _reciprocity_ between TEM and STEM techniques.

 = Direct Phase Retrieval Techniques